jeremiahmarks/turbo-octo-hops/ideas.md

 scrape all of the submissions from the report and provide the data in a nice csv file.
 (Eventually a pretty report)

+* write mobile app that is browser only for the users forms and cart.
+Write browser wide stylesheet that overwrites the forms stylesheet so that users can have mobile styling.